-Borrowings under the Ontario Loan bear interest, up to a maximum rate of 4.4% per annum for a period of ten years from the date of the first loan disbursement.
-A portion of the loan interest is forgivable, subject to prescribed conditions.
+Borrowings under the Ontario Loan bear interest at a fixed interest rate of 2.4% per annum for a period of five years from March 1, 2021.
+Annual interest payments commence February 28, 2022.

-The Ontario Loan has a moratorium on repayment of the principal for the initial five years following the date of the first loan disbursement, after which the principal is to be repaid in five equal annual payments.
-A portion of the loan principal is forgivable, subject to prescribed conditions, up to a maximum forgivable portion of \$5.0 million.
+The Ontario Loan had a moratorium on repayment of the principal for the initial five years following the date of the first loan disbursement.
+Principal is to be repaid in five equal annual payments together with interest commencing February 28, 2022.
+A portion of the loan principal was forgivable, subject to prescribed conditions, up to a maximum forgivable portion of \$5.0 million.
+As of December 31, 2020, loan principal of \$4.4 million was forgiven.